catrincm/truthandsemantics-website/README.md

-The repository for https://truthandsemantics.netlify.com.
-The website for the Truth and Semantics ERC starting grant.
+The repository for https://truthandsemantics.netlify.com, the website for the Truth and Semantics ERC starting grant.

 Created with [academic for hugo](https://sourcethemes.com/academic/)